xtjoeytx/GServer-v2/bin/docs/npcserver.md

 A `var` is a numeric value that is assigned by normal variable assignment.
 Clients and serverside scripts only share `flags` that are prefixed with `client.`, `clientr.`, and `serverr.`

-Additionally, there are two special prefixes: `thiso.` and `cliento.` When using the `with()` statement to access a different NPC or player in serverside script, the `this.` and `client.` variables point to the accessed NPC or player.
+Additionally, there are three special prefixes: `thiso.`, `cliento.`, and `clientro.` When using the `with()` statement to access a different NPC or player in serverside script, the `this.`, `client.`, and `clientr.` variables point to the accessed NPC or player.
-The `thiso.` and `cliento.` prefixes will let you access variables linked to the original NPC.
+The `thiso.`, `cliento.`, and `clientro.` prefixes will let you access variables linked to the original NPC or player.

 Variable prefixes: